How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 • If you feel no strings or something hard like plastic instead, stop immediately and contact your healthcare provider.

-If the strings feel longer or shorter than before, it’s a red flag that warrants professional evaluation through an ultrasound exam or pelvic check-up.
+If the strings feel longer or shorter than before, it’s a warning sign that warrants professional evaluation through a pelvic exam, ultrasound exam, or both.
+Do not pull on the strings or try to push the IUD back yourself.

 Pain and Bleeding Patterns That Indicate Displacement